 3.8 Developers and applicants are encouraged to discuss their proposals with planning officers, statutory consultees, neighbours to the development and the wider public where relevant.
 Where major development is proposed discussions with officers will cover possible methods of and timescales for pre-application publicity that applicants may wish to undertake on their proposals.
 This may include public exhibitions or meetings which will inform residents and interested groups.
-We are due to introduce a pre-app charging schedule for non-householder schemes imminently.
+In order to enable the Council to respond as effectively as possible to pre-application enquiries, an upgraded pre-application regime, including the making of a charge for the provision of such advice, is currently being introduced which will commence upon the completion of recruitment to a new post that has been created to support that initiative.